geomstats/challenge-iclr-2022/README.md

 ## Description of the challenge

-The purpose of this challenge is to push forward the fields of computational differential geometry and topology.
+The purpose of this challenge is to foster reproducible research in geometric (deep) learning, by crowdsourcing the open-source implementation of learning algorithms on manifolds.
+Participants are asked to contribute code for a published/unpublished algorithm, following Scikit-Learn/Geomstats' or pytorch's APIs, benchmark it, and demonstrate its use in real-world scenarios.

+Each submission takes the form of a Jupyter Notebook leveraging the coding infrastructure from the package [Geomstats](https://github.com/geomstats/geomstats).
+The participants submit their Jupyter Notebook via [Pull Requests](https://github.com/geomstats/challenge-iclr-2022/pulls) (PR) to this GitHub repository, see [Guidelines](#guidelines) below.

 All participants will have the opportunity to co-author a white paper summarizing the findings of the challenge.

-Each submission takes the form of a Jupyter Notebook leveraging the package [Geomstats](https://github.com/geomstats/geomstats).
-The participants submit their Jupyter Notebook via [Pull Requests](https://github.com/geomstats/challenge-iclr-2022/pulls) (PR) to this GitHub repository, see [Guidelines](#guidelines) below.

 **Note:** _We invite participants to review this README regularly, as details are added to the guidelines when questions are submitted to the organizers._

 ## Deadline